ebruchez/public/Reading/2013-10 - The Organ.md

     - had less impact on the public
 - media: bas-relief on sarcophagi, funeral steles, ivory; statuettes; mosaics; gem-stones, medallions
 - pumps, levers, blowers often left out
-- author convinced that in some cases the organist used feets to pump the air
+- author convinced that in some cases the organist used feet to pump the air
 - archaeological relics: small organs of Pompeii, pneumatic organ of Aquincum
 - we know very little about the manual, since it is nearly always out of sight in iconography #keyboard